Fitzalan Square: Present day

 Fitzalan Square received a facelift during the summer of 2003.
 The Edward VII statue was cleaned and protected from pigeons, and lights were added to illuminate it at night.
 New sandstone paving and steel benches were installed, the trees were pruned and the street lighting was improved.
 In addition to a fair money lending and pawn broking company, amusement arcade and gift shop, the square contains three betting shops from national chains Betfred, Coral and Ladbrokes, a few insurance companies and a small newsagents.
 In the inner part of the square there is also a fast food hut named @Marples and a small police cabin.
 In January 2016, the Sheffield Institute of Arts (the art and design department within Sheffield Hallam University) moved into a fully refurbished Head Post Office, at the start of an initial 20-year lease, housing graphic design, fine art, fashion and product design.
 It is believed the Council will be further updating and improving the central area/island within the Square, possibly closing off one side to traffic.

-Sheffield Supertram stop
+Supertram stop

-Fitzalan Square/Ponds Forge is a central station on the Supertram tramway in Sheffield, serving the Ponds Forge International Sports Centre.
-It is one of only three stations served by all four of the system’s routes.
+Fitzalan Square is a central station on the South Yorkshire Supertram in Sheffield, serving the Ponds Forge International Sports Centre.
+It is one of only three stations served by all four of the system's routes.